library-data-platform/ldp/doc/Admin_Guide.md

 ----------------

 LDP attempts to "anonymize" personal data.
 This anonymization feature is enabled unless otherwise configured.
+Some tables may be completely empty when anonymization is enabled.

 Anonymization can be disabled by setting `anonymize` to `false` in `ldpconf.json`.